cpt-max/Docs/Shader models for OpenGL.md

 # Shader models for OpenGL
 With MojoShader the available shader models for OpenGL platforms were vs_2_0, ps_2_0 and vs_3_0, ps_3_0.
 Those are still available in ShaderConductor, the target GLSL version is identical, in order to support the same hardware as MojoShader did.<br>
-Additionally all the shader models currently available in DirectX can now also be used with OpenGL.
+Additionally, all the shader models currently available in DirectX can now also be used with OpenGL.
 The target OpenGL/GLSL versions are chosen automatically, trying to closely match feature levels between DirectX and OpenGL.<br>
 If this default mapping is not satisfactory, conditional code can still be used.
 ESSL is available as an additional define when targeting mobile platforms (Android, iOS)
 ```HLSL
 #if ESSL